 The graduate RPRD includes topics provided by resident faculty and seminar-workshops with guest experts.
 These will be drawn from senior, current and former public sector, private sector and academic experts.
 While the focus of the program is on Canadian issues, financial risk management and regulation, by its very nature, involves many international aspects.
 In particular, the mobility of financial flows across borders and the internationalization of regulatory frameworks play a key role.

 The RPRD is designed to provide specialized theoretical and applied knowledge in risk management policy and regulation to students who have already completed a master’s degree in economics or financial economics.
 It will be completed in one semester on a full-time basis and will be directed towards students who are planning to work in the private or public sectors, or who are already doing so.
 Students who are currently completing their doctorates may also be permitted to take courses as electives.

 The program will require students to attend lectures, research seminars and to undertake coursework, tutorial assignments and complete examinations.
 An important component of the program is the participation of visiting experts who offer their perspectives on the practice of risk management in both the public and private sectors.

 The RPRD graduates are highly sought after in the private and public sectors, especially in the rapidly evolving risk management and regulatory areas.
-Employers include banks and other financial institutions, large corporations and financial regulators.
+Employers include banks, pension funds, and financial regulators.